z00logist/linguistics-thesaurus/Thesaurus/Studies/Types/Historical-Comparative-Linguistics/Language-Change/Dynamic-Change-Processes.md

 ### Semantic and Lexical Changes

-The meanings and use of words can also change:

 - Neologisms involve the creation of new words.
 - Loanwords are adopted from other languages.
 - Semantic shifts occur when word meanings evolve.

 ## Factors Influencing Change

-Several factors contribute to language change:

 - Social factors like prestige, identity, and social networks play a role.
 - Language contact introduces influence from other languages or dialects.